-When you arrive on campus for the fall semester, you will find we’ve made changes to classrooms and lecture halls to reduce your potential exposure to the novel coronavirus.
+We’ve made changes to classrooms and lecture halls to reduce your potential exposure to the novel coronavirus.
 You will be required to wear a face covering at all times in the classroom.
-Classroom seating capacity will be reduced so that students can sit farther apart.
+Classroom seating capacity will be reduced so students can sit farther apart.

 Changes to Other Buildings

 Many buildings will have separate doors for entry and exit, and signs directing traffic flow.

 Everyone has a role to play in keeping the campus clean and in reducing the potential spread of the virus.
 To help keep people and places clean, we’re installing more hand-sanitizer stations around campus and on Wolfline buses.
 We’re also implementing protocols for cleaning all high-touch surfaces on campus, such as elevator buttons, vending machines and common-use computers.
 The university is also placing protective barriers, such as plastic or acrylic shields, as necessary.